alongidron/molgurath_Lore/character/overlords/Father_Crow.md

 When Father Crow woke again, the horses lay dead around him, the battlefield twisted into ruin.
 Osricain claimed that during his slumber, he had spoken with the God of the Abyss.
 With a gesture, he teleported them to the throne room of the crow king.

-General Velterra struck first, swinging his colossal hammer in a crushing arc.
+General Orran struck first, swinging his colossal hammer in a crushing arc.
 He was too slow.
 Father Crow severed his arm and sent him crashing backward with a savage kick.
 As he raised his weapon to finish him, a gust of cutting wind forced him aside.
 Osricain stepped forward, bidding him to leave the battlefield behind and strike only at the king, while he dealt with the rest.

 The battle within the throne room ended swiftly once Father Crow gained the upper hand.
 The king, realizing too late that he had underestimated him, abandoned his crown and fled into the shadows.

 When Father Crow returned, the chamber was littered with the defeated.
-Osricain was nowhere to be seen, and Velterra slumped against the wall, broken but still alive.
+Osricain was nowhere to be seen, and Orran slumped against the wall, broken but still alive.
 Father Crow fixed his gaze on him and forced his submission, demanding that every crow be bound with the cursed masks—or suffer the loss of his remaining arm.

 With his command delivered, Father Crow turned to a darker purpose.
 He walked the path back to his childhood home, where his family awaited.
 One by one, he slaughtered them all, sparing only his brother Jakob, whom he cast into another dimension.